BACK TO INDEX

 5. M. Marcondes de Freitas and E.D.
 Sontag.
 A class of random control systems: Monotonicity and the convergent-input convergent-state property.
 In Proc.
 American Control Conference, pages 4564-4569, 2013.
 [PDF] Keyword(s): random dynamical systems, monotone systems.

 6. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 Petri nets tools for the analysis of persistence in chemical networks.
 In Proc.
 7th IFAC Symposium on Nonlinear Control Systems (NOLCOS 2007), Pretoria, South Africa, 22-24 August, 2007, 2007.
-Keyword(s): Petri nets, systems biology, biochemical networks, nonlinear stability, dynamical systems, futile cycles.
+Keyword(s): Petri nets, systems biology, reaction networks, nonlinear stability, dynamical systems, futile cycles.

 7. M. Arcak and E.D.
 Sontag.
 A passivity-based stability criterion for a class of interconnected systems and applications to biochemical reaction networks.
 In Proc.
 IEEE Conf.
 Decision and Control, New Orleans, Dec.
 2007, pages 4477-4482, 2007.
 Note: Conference version of journal paper with same title.
-Keyword(s): systems biology, biochemical networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.
+Keyword(s): systems biology, reaction networks, cyclic feedback systems, secant condition, nonlinear stability, dynamical systems.

 8. D. Angeli and E.D.
 Sontag.
 A note on monotone systems with positive translation invariance.
 In Control and Automation, 2006.
 MED '06.
 14th Mediterranean Conference on, 28-30 June 2006, pages 1-6, 2006.
 IEEE.
 Note: Available from ieeexplore.ieee.org.
-[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] [doi:10.1109/MED.2006.3287822B2B2B2B2B2B] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: